kfitzgerald/dirty-raid/README.md

 - **Sorting** – Sort your followed channels by name, viewer count, uptime and more!
 - **[RaidPal integration](https://raidpal.com/)** – See how many raiders are arriving, check your raid target is online, uptime and more!
 - **Twitch Teams integration** – See your live teammates from any of your teams.
-- **Raid Announcements** – Post an announcement in chat when you start a raid to let any stragglers know where you are going.
+- **Chat Announcements** – Post a chat message or announcement when you start a raid to let any stragglers know where you are going.
 - **Raid Roulette** – Can't decide who to raid?
 No problem, pick one at random.